miliariadnane/blog/README.md

 ## Credit

-This is based on egghead blog starter : https://github.com/yinkakun/gatsby-starter-glass
+This is based on blog starter : https://github.com/yinkakun/gatsby-starter-glass